-- Review the EEAP with the school nurse and incorporate any classroom accommodations as specified in the IHCP/Section 504 plan. - Participate in a meeting with the parent/guardian, nurse, principal and other care team members as deemed necessary to develop a plan for the student with LTA. - Review the signs and symptoms of anaphylaxis. - Follow the medical emergency policy if a student develops symptoms associated with anaphylaxis.
-Faculty/staff who have been trained in administration of emergency epinephrine (Epi-Pen) may do so and then immediately notify the school nurse. - Develop a system for notifying a substitute teacher of which students have LTA in the classroom.
-(See attached form) - Avoid the use of foods for classroom activities such as craft and science projects as well as special celebrations. - Inform the parent/guardian of any school event where food will be served. - Review plans for field trips and avoid high-risk places.
-Consider eating situations on field trips and plan for prevention of exposure to the student's LTA. - Notify the nurse as soon as a field trip is planned so a substitute nurse can be obtained.
-If a nurse is unavailable, then at least one staff member must be trained in the administration of emergency Epi-Pen and in emergency procedures.
-At the elementary level,

-- invite the parent of the child with LTA to attend the field trip if possible. - At the elementary level, establish procedures for snacks that are eaten in the classroom.
-Prohibit students from sharing and trading foods. - Avoid cross contamination of foods by wiping down eating surfaces with soap and water after eating. - Reinforce hand washing before and after eating when ever possible. - If outdoors, take a walkie-talkie or have cell phone available for emergencies.
+- 1. Review the IHCP with the school nurse and incorporate any classroom accommodations as specified in the IHCP/Section 504 plan. - 2.
+Participate in a meeting with the school team members as deemed necessary to develop a plan for the student with LTA. - 3.
+Review the signs and symptoms of anaphylaxis. - 4.
+Follow the medical emergency policy if a student develops symptoms associated with anaphylaxis.
+Faculty/staff who have been trained in administration of emergency epinephrine may do so and then immediately notify the school nurse. - 5.
+Develop a system for notifying a substitute teacher of which students have LTA in the classroom. - 6.
+Avoid the use of foods for classroom activities such as craft and science projects as well as special celebrations. - 7.
+Notify the school nurse of the possible presence of allergens, based on school IHCPs and receive the approval from the school administration for curriculum alignment. - 8.
+Notify parents using the Allergen Notification Letter Policy# JLDD-N at least five school days in advance that lesson materials may contain an allergen from an IHCP or that use the lesson that may use food. - 9.
+Review plans for field trips and avoid high-risk places.
+Consider eating situations on field trips and plan for prevention of exposure to the student's LTA. - 10.
+Notify the nurse as soon as a field trip is planned so a substitute nurse can be obtained.
+If a nurse is unavailable, then at least one staff member must be trained in the administration of emergency epinephrine auto injector and in emergency procedures.
+At the elementary level, invite the parent of the child with LTA to attend the field trip if possible. - 11.
+In grades Pre-K through 6 discourage students from sharing and trading foods. - 12.
+Reinforce hand washing before and after eating whenever possible. - 13.
+If outdoors, take a walkie-talkie or have cell phone available for emergencies.